-The project (18212/04/I-OL), which ran from 1 April 2004 to 30 June 2006, is the continuation of previous contracts initiated with ESA/ESRIN and ESTEC.
+The project (18212/04/I-OL), which ran from 1 April 2004 to 30 June 2007, is the continuation of previous contracts initiated with ESA/ESRIN and ESTEC.
 This note presents the final report on the activities performed within the scope of this contract.

 An ERS-2 on-board failure in January 2001 degraded attitude control.
 It had a negative, though acceptable, effect on the quality of the RA and SAR related products; however, a detrimental effect on AMI scatterometer winds.
 The problems in attitude control were gradually resolved, and since August 2003 the quality of all products is nominal.
 After 21 June 2003, ERS-2 lost its global coverage permanently due to the failure of both on-board tape recorders.
-However, the remaining coverage (North Atlantic and western coasts of North America And at a later stage the Southern Ocean and the coasts of East Asia) provides valuable data for assimilation in atmospheric models.
-Focus of this report will be on that period.
+However, the remaining coverage (North Atlantic and western coasts of North America and at a later stage the Southern Ocean, the coasts of East Asia and the northeastern parts of the Indian Ocean) provides valuable data for assimilation in atmospheric models.
+Major part of this report is dedicated for that period.